 The quality of the materials and the ergonomic shape contribute to creating a more comfortable environment, improving the overall patient experience.

-Safety for operator and patient
+Safety for the operator and the patient

 Safety is a central element in the management of assisted hygiene.
 The shower stretcher helps reduce the risks associated with falls or sudden movements, offering greater stability during operations.